Student accommodation guide #3: private halls

 Considering the private hall option?
 Some universities will refer you to 3rd party providers if they don't have enough spaces in their halls.
 This is what you should know...

 What are private halls?Private student halls are usually owned and operated by a third party company, rather than a specific university (though they may have ongoing partnerships with specific institutions to support their housing needs).

-They're very similar to university campus halls in that you get your room – some offer shared and studio rooms too – plus communal spaces like kitchens and social areas.
-Your rent will cover utility bills (energy, water, internet) too.
+They're very similar to university campus halls in that you get your room – some offer shared and studio rooms too, plus communal spaces like kitchens and social areas.
+Your rent will cover utility bills (energy, water and internet) too.

-Like traditional university halls, they'll have on-site staff and security if you need assistance, as well as host social activities for students to meet and get to know one another eg pub crawls, film nights.
+Like traditional university halls, they'll have on-site staff and security if you need assistance, as well as host social activities for students to meet and get to know one another, like pub crawls and film nights.